gdecugis/affinity-crm-python-client/examples/README.md

 - The scripts require an Affinity API key with appropriate permissions
 - Domain search is case-sensitive and exact match
 - The `opportunities_for_domain.py` script will show all opportunities associated with organizations matching the domain
-- The `list_fields.py` script provides comprehensive field analysis useful for understanding list structure and available options
-- Make sure your `.env` file is in the project root directory
+- The `create_opportunity_workflow.py` script demonstrates a complete end-to-end workflow for creating opportunities with custom fields
+- Field value types must match the field configuration in your Affinity workspace
+- List IDs and field IDs are specific to your Affinity workspace and must be obtained from your workspace